johnraff/genman/README.md

 generation of simple man pages from the output of the `--help` option of executables in a debian package.

-It is easily configured in the package source, and the man page files can be generated at build time and installed to the correct directories.
+It is easily configured in the package source;
+the man page files can be generated at build time and will be installed to the correct directories.

 ### Options:
     -h --help   Show a help message.